Cookies on this website

 • must have either already submitted their DPhil thesis or be reasonably expected to do so in advance of the proposed start date of funding (consideration might also be given to starting the award after the candidate has completed their viva).

-Providing this condition is met, the proposed start date of funding can be at any time from 1 October 2024 onwards, subject to the proviso that funding overall cannot extend beyond 30 September 2028 – no payments under the scheme can be made after this date.
-Some latitude should be allowed between the expected DPhil submission date and the proposed start date of the Doctoral Prize funding, as the award will not be payable until the candidate's DPhil thesis is submitted.
-The start date of funding should be no later than 1 April 2026.
+Providing this condition is met, the proposed start date of funding can be at any time from 1 October 2025 to 1 April 2027 with awards lasting between three and twenty-four months from that point.
+Some latitude should be allowed between the expected DPhil submission date and the proposed start date of the Postdoctoral Pathway funding, as the award will not be payable until the candidate's DPhil thesis is submitted.

 Departments: